fqqdk/packagist-publish/README.md

-This is a handy composer script that can be used to easily deploy the root composer package to packagist.
+This is a handy composer command that can be used to easily publish your composer package to packagist.

 Usage: